 Travel the world without leaving town by planning an international date night dinner.
 Our Date Night Around the World dining series features picks for Indian, Mexican, Italian, Thai, French and German-inspired dates.

 Still looking for more date night ideas in Tampa Bay?
-Read our list of 50 Free Things to do in Tampa Bay.
+Read our list of some incredible things to do in Tampa, Clearwater & St. Pete!

 Feature image credit: The Tampa Riverwalk